lmirosevic/GBDeviceInfo/README.md

 Changelog
 ------------

+*June 2013 update*
+* iOS version now has support for simulator detection
+* iOS version can now return a human readable string for the device, e.g. "iPhone 4S"

 *May 2013 update*
 * OSX version now has methods for checking whether the App Store and/or IAP are available on the machine